 The national states that participate in the squid fishery are Baja California, Baja California Sur (BCS), Sinaloa and Sonora (200 fishing permits for larger vessels and 1800 fishing permits for smaller vessels).

-The objective of this FIP is to transform the management of artisanal and industrial for the giant squid fishery in Mexico, through the implementation of international sustainable fishing standards with a participatory approach, and give international and national recognition of these improvements by 2022.
+The objective of this FIP is to transform the management of artisanal and industrial for the jumbo squid fishery in Mexico, through the implementation of all 28 indicators of the international sustainable fishing standard MSC with a participatory approach, and give international and national recognition of these improvements, by 2022.

-Specifically, the FIP aims to achieve the following by 2022:
+Specifically, the FIP aims to achieve the following:

 - Seek support and collaboration opportunities with different stakeholders and for instances that can provide an improvement to the fishery.

-- Keep generating biological and technical information about the giant squid fishery, through collaboration between stakeholders.
+- Keep generating biological and technical information about the jumbo squid fishery, through collaboration between stakeholders.

-- To be evaluated again by the Monterey Bay Aquarium (MBA) Seafood Watch and to be rated as "Green/Best Choice", improving fishing and social activity.
+- To be evaluated again by the Monterey Bay Aquarium (MBA) Seafood Watch and to be rated as "Green/Best Choice".

 FIP at a Glance